Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Training and results

-In the single-drug case, in the early stages of training the dosages were increased rapidly and uniformly in all time steps; at that point the dosages were too high for any failures to occur.
-After about 180 episodes considerable decreases in dosing began to occur (also uniformly).
-The rate of decrease slowed down once the dosage reached the approximate level necessary to eliminate the most resistant cell subpopulations (at about 500 epidoes), with dosing still uniform over the entire course of treatment.
-At that point increasing specialization in dosage at different time intervals in response to different mutations began to occur, and the baseline (no-mutation) dosing continued to further decrease in decision time steps following the first time step.
-Dosing during the first time step remained high even as subsequent doses were brought substantially lower.
-For these doses training gradually alternated for a long time between a gradual monotonic decrease, uniform dosing, and a gradual monotonic increase, eventually establishing the monotonic increase characteristic of the baseline dosing observed after training converged (top row of Fig.~\ref{fig:individualplots}).
-Dosing during the first time step was eventually brought further down.
-In the early stage of training episode failures would occasionally occur; this ceased to happen later in training, at which point further improvements in learning were on dosing optimization.
+In the single-drug case, in the early stages of training the dosages were increased rapidly and uniformly in all time steps; at that point dosages were too high for any failures to occur.
+After about 200 episodes considerable decreases in dosing began to occur (also uniformly).
+The rate of decrease slowed down once the dosage reached the approximate level necessary to eliminate the most resistant cell subpopulations (at about 560 episodes), with dosing still uniform over the entire course of treatment.
+At that point increasing specialization in dosage at different time intervals in response to different mutations began to occur, and the baseline (no-mutation) dosing continued to undergo further optimization and functional changes, alternating over the course of many episodes between increasing with time and decreasing with time as well as non-monotonic dose vs. time curves, before eventually settling into its final form of a linear monotonic mild increase after the first time step\footnote{A slightly higher dosage is seen in the first time step.}.
+In the early stage of training episode failures would occasionally occur; this ceased to happen later in training, at which point further improvements in learning were focused on dosing optimization.